 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care Ventura County CEO's Office The goals of the Strategic Plan overlap with the goals of each plan by ensuring homeless persons have access to adequate services to help reduce the incidence of homelessness.
-Oxnard Housing Authority Agency Oxnard Housing Authority hous The OHA Plan presents the program policies and procedures related to Public Housing units and the Section 8 housing program, which overlaps with the AAP for delivering and providing affordable housing units to Oxnard residents.
-OHA is currently administering 77 VASH vouchers, 46 Emergency Housing vouchers, 10 Family Unification vouchers and 40 Mainstream vouchers.
-City of Oxnard Housing Element State of California Housing and Community Development (HCD) The City's Adopted Amended 2021-2022 6th cycle Housing Element was approved by City Council on October 4, 2022, and certified by HCD on Oct.
+Oxnard Housing Oxnard Housing Authority Authority Agency Plan The OHA Plan presents the program policies and procedures related to Public Housing units and the Section 8 housing program, which overlaps with the AAP for delivering and providing affordable housing units to Oxnard residents.
+OHA is currently administering 15 set aside homeless preference vouchers per fiscal year, 77 VASH vouchers, 46 Emergency Housing vouchers, 10 Family Unification vouchers and 40 Mainstream vouchers.
+City of Oxnard Housing Element Element Housing and Community Development The City's Adopted Amended 2021-2022 6th cycle Housing Element was approved by City Council on October 4, 2022, and certified by HCD on Oct.
 25, 2022, identifies and analyzes the current and future housing needs of residents within the City of Oxnard (City).
 This document establishes housing goals, policies, and programs to meet the needs of certain special populations and provide adequate development opportunities for the private and non-profit sectors.
 The housing requirements of lower income households and special needs groups are given particular attention.

-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Regional Housing Needs Allocation (RHNA) Southern California Association of Governments (SCAG) The City is in the region covered by the Southern California Association of Governments (SCAG).
+Regional Southern California Housing Needs Association of Allocation Governments The City is in the region covered by the Southern California Association of Governments (SCAG).
 For each Housing Element planning cycle, SCAG is required to determine the Regional Housing Need Assessment (RHNA) allocation for each city and unincorporated county areas within the SCAG region.
-For the 2021-2029 6th Cycle Housing Element period, SCAG has allocated to the City 8,549 dwelling units, of which 2,911 units are required to be affordable to lower income households and 1,538 are affordable to moderate income households
+For the 2021-2029 6th Cycle Housing Element period, SCAG has allocated to the City 8,549 dwelling units, of which 2,911 units are required to be affordable to lower income households and 1,538 are affordable to moderate income households.

-Table 3 - Other local / regional / federal planning efforts
+Table 3 - Other local, regional or federal planning efforts